 The 2016-2017 Journalism Fellowship application period has ended.
 Please check back for future opportunities.

-Read more about the AP-NORC Center’s current fellows, Alejandra Cancino and Adam Allington here
+Read more about the AP-NORC Center’s current fellow, Maria Zamudio here

 The 2016-2017 Journalism Fellow will focus on the economics of Americans working longer.
 As an AP-NORC fellow, you will develop the analytical research skills needed to create a sustained series of news reports that address the economics of the aging workforce.
 The skill set you develop will be useful throughout your career and can be applied to many different issues.

 Contribute to and report on an in-depth research project on older Americans’ expectations and experiences with work and retirement as they age.

 Be mentored by a University of Chicago faculty member.

 Have opportunities to take courses and attend conferences and workshops.